Location Name Extraction from Targeted Text Streams using Gazetteer-based Statistical Language Models: Introduction

-In contrast, Category Ellipsis and Location Ellipsis pose \emph{delimitation} problems that can be resolved with a statistical language model.
-Category Ellipsis occurs when the author strips words related to the location category (e.g., ``City'' from ``Houston City'' to become ``Houston'').
+In contrast, Category Ellipsis and Location Ellipsis pose \emph{delimitation} problems that resolve with a statistical language model.
+Category ellipsis occurs when the author strips words related to the location category (e.g., any of the intermediate tokens inside ``Balalok Matriculation Higher Secondary School'' or ``City'' from ``Houston City'' to become ``Houston'').
 Location Ellipsis occurs when an author drops the specific location reference in the location name (e.g., when ``New York Yankee Stadium'' becomes ``Yankee Stadium'' or ``Cars India - Adyar'' becomes ``Cars India'').

 This distinction between delimitation and disambigution is important in the location extraction literature.
 Entity delimitation is typically the first step of location extraction, to identify the boundaries of a location mention in the text.
 To address this problem, previous research \cite{liu2014automatic,malmasi2015location,hoang2018location} has applied both syntactic heuristics (using lexical cues, e.g., ``\textit{in} New Orleans'') as well as semantic heuristics (i.e., content-based, for different types of locations such as \emph{buildings} and \emph{streets}).
-These heuristics have serious limitations, such as failing to delimit metonyms and location names that begin sentences (i.e., outside locative expressions, e.g., ``\textit{New Orleans} is flooded'') and they cannot assist in hashtag segmentation (needed to extract locations from hashtags).
+These heuristics have serious limitations, such as failing to delimit metonyms and location names that begin sentences (i.e., outside locative expressions, e.g., ``\textit{New Orleans} is flooded'') and they cannot assist in hashtag segmentation (needed to extracted locations from hashtags).
 Moreover, simply identifying a location name still leaves open the problem of linking the entity to a corresponding gazetteer record for geocoding.
 Simple fixed phrase matching with gazetteers entries, as in \cite{middleton2014real,malmasi2015location}, solves the linking problem, but remains vulnerable in two respects.
 With simple fixed phrase matching, the tendency for authors to shorten names while the gazetteers extend names, creates conflicting conditions causing poor recall.
 On the other hand, simply relaxing matching criteria exacerbates the disambiguation problem.